jstiff/notes_from_learning/UI_Libraries/Svelte/compiler.md

 When the parser encounters a \<script> tag, it uses [acorn]('https://www.npmjs.com/package/acorn') to parse the content within the tag.
 When the parser sees a \<style> tag, it uses [css-tree]('https://www.npmjs.com/package/css-tree') to parse the CSS content.

-Compilier parses and translates everything in the neccessary Javascript DOM logic.
+Compilier parses and translates everything neccessary for the Javascript DOM logic.
 Each component has its DOM methods.

-I believe the compiled code is constructed in such a way that the compiled DOM methods will be able to accept and process future user input.
+- I believe the compiled code is constructed in such a way that the compiled DOM methods will be able to process future user input. (???)